Michael Stewart Witherell

-Michael Stewart Witherell (born 22 September 1949) is an American physicist and laboratory director.
-He has been the director of the Lawrence Berkeley National Laboratory since 2016.
+Michael Stewart Witherell (born 22 September 1949) is an American particle physicist and laboratory director.
+He has been the director of the Lawrence Berkeley National Laboratory since 2016, and will serve until 2026.
 Witherell, a particle physicist, previously served as Director of Fermilab.
-He was a particle physicist at the University of California, Santa Barbara and also served as vice chancellor for research there.
+He previously served as professor and vice chancellor for research at the University of California, Santa Barbara.